25 Days of Christmas: 2014

 In its 17th year, 25 Days of Christmas powered ABC Family as the top cable network in primetime among women 18–34.
 The entire line-up averaged 2.5 million viewers.
 A Friday, December 5 airing of Dr. Seuss' How The Grinch Stole Christmas was watched by 3.7 million.
 The network premiere of Toy Story That Time Forgot gained 3.4 million while an airing of the classic Toy Story 3 gained 2.7 million viewers.
 The highest rated airing of Elf gained 3.5 million viewers while the highest rated airing of National Lampoon's Christmas Vacation gained 3.2 million.
 An airing of the Tim Allen classic The Santa Clause with limited commercials gained 2.9 million viewers.

-Christmas Eve ratings on the network saw ratings of The Polar Express at 2.2 million, Home Alone at 2.7 million, and National Lampoon's Christmas Vacation and Elf each at more than 4 million each.
+Christmas Eve ratings on the network saw ratings of The Polar Express at 2.2 million, Home Alone at 2.7 million, and National Lampoon's Christmas Vacation and Elf each at more than 4 million.

 The holiday airings of Pretty Little Liars gained 2 million viewers while Chasing Life gained 1.2 million.
 The comedies of Melissa and Joey and Baby Daddy gained 1 million and 800,000 viewers respectively.